NVIDIA/nvindex-cloud/doc/gke-app.md

 # Installation

+## Provisioning a Kubernetes Cluster with GKE

+A Kubernetes cluster in GKE is a pre-requuisite.
+Please follow the [GKE Provisioning](doc/gke-provisioning.md) guide to get a demo cluster up and running.

 ## Quick Install using Google Cloud Marketplace

 For a quick look at NVIDIA IndeX, you can launch it directly from the Google